cheyrou23/using-cloud/help for end users/Using trello.md

 ### Security

-Use [a strong password](https://www.ncsc.gov.uk/blog-post/three-random-words-or-thinkrandom-0) and setup [multi-factor authentication](http://help.trello.com/article/993-enabling-two-factor-authentication-for-your-trello-account) for your account.
+Use a password made up of 3 random words, and setup [two-factor authentication](http://help.trello.com/article/993-enabling-two-factor-authentication-for-your-trello-account) for your account.

 If you think someone may have accessed your account [change your password immediately](https://trello.com/forgot?user=) and contact your administrator if you have a paid account.
 If you lose a device that can access Trello contact your administrator and [sign yourself out of other sessions](http://help.trello.com/article/766-logging-out-of-trello).